enersto/customized_hugo_theme/content/about.md

 ## Other things about this site
 The specific site building is all in this [post](https://pauke.live/post/about-the-site-build-blogdownhugo-and-theme-tanka/), if you, the reader, have more question,help yourself, just leave the message under the post.

 As for the language of this site, it all depends on which one makes me more comfortable to express, when I manage to write.
-My priority is English,汉语 and Deutsch.
+My priority is 汉语, English and Deutsch.